mroam/learnOpenGL/README.md

 To Do
 --------
+* Draw multiple triangle or 3D polyhedra

-* Continue trying to use the mere source from learnopengl.com, which uses glew and glfw, and won't compile on mac xcode. (see glitter2) We have used http://learnopengl.com to add shaders and objects to our Glitter work in progress, and it compiles but nothing appears on our grey screen. ("Vertex shader compilation status: 1 (ok); Fragment shader compilation status: 1 (ok); DANG!--Linking of Shaders failed.
-ERROR: Compiled vertex shader was corrupt.
-ERROR: Compiled fragment shader was corrupt.")
+* Continue trying to use the mere source from learnopengl.com, which needs glad and glfw to compile on mac xcode. (see glitter2)

 * Figure out how to use glew on mac OR how to work around glew on mac and use whatever apple alternative there is.
 Can I use cmake to install glew into an xcode project??
+Work-around: cmake can make glad + glfw projects for us in Xcode.

 * Read [OpenGL on mac](http://developer.apple.com/library/mac/documentation/GraphicsImaging/Conceptual/OpenGL-MacProgGuide/opengl_pg_concepts/opengl_pg_concepts.html#//apple_ref/doc/uid/TP40001987-CH208-SW1)

 * Is there any hope (or need?) of finding tutorials that don’t use or [glfw](http://www.glfw.org/ and http://learnopengl.com), [Glew](http://glew.sourceforge.net), or [glm](http://glm.g-truc.net/), or [FreeGlut](http://freeglut.sourceforge.net), etc.?

-* Figure out the file size bug [Here's a link to something!](http://superuser.com/questions/382120/mac-os-x-not-reporting-directory-sizes-correctly)
+* Figure out the file size bug [Here's a link to something!](http://superuser.com/questions/382120/mac-os-x-not-reporting-directory-sizes-correctly) Work-around: copy across just the cmake and vendor folders (see readme in learnopengl-for-cmake project), get rid of the hidden .git and .gitignore files, and remake with cmake.
+Voila-small project!

+* Resume working with Glitter starter, now that we know how to use CMake, glad, glfw, and "Vendor" folders to make Xcode projects that compile and run with rotating triangles.
+(Why is our Glitter getting "Vertex shader compilation status: 1 (ok); Fragment shader compilation status: 1 (ok); DANG!--Linking of Shaders failed.
+ERROR: Compiled vertex shader was corrupt.
+ERROR: Compiled fragment shader was corrupt.")

 Questions